By A.J. Drenth

 A seven-time author with degrees in philosophy and neuroscience, Sam Harris is one of the most important thinkers of our day.
 A self-professed “information junkie,” Harris exhibits a near encyclopedic breadth of knowledge, particularly in the realms of science, philosophy, and global politics.
 Known for his crystal-clear thought and communication, Harris is a master of framing, analyzing, and summarizing complex issues.

 Those familiar with Harris’s work will almost certainly recognize him as an INT type.
-In this post, we will consider whether he is best viewed as an INTJ or an INTP.
+In this post, we will consider whether he is best viewed as an INTJ vs INTP.
 My hope is that even those unfamiliar with Harris will find this discussion edifying and useful for differentiating these two personality types.